webtp3/tp3_businessview/README.md

  #(else just install)
  composer --dev  install
 ```

+#### install starts ###

+using the typo3-console/composer-typo3-auto-install will take the configuration from the folder config an promt for database and Admin User settings.
-you can user cli to install typo3 or the interactive Process
+you can use cli to install typo3 or the interactive process or run it via cli

 ```bash
     php vendor/bin/typo3cms install:setup --force \
     --database-user-name root --database-user-password 8ungRP! \